minnegalieva/ChatChatTatar/README.md

 | Don't you feel dizzy when you have to get up ? |
 | How late do you try to go to sleep ? |

-Sentances in above list look connected through topics:  feelings (bother, dull, stress, excited, dizzy, sleep), eating (chew, lips, eat), sleeping (maybe connected with feeling).
+Sentances in the above list look connected through topics:  feelings (bother, dull, stress, excited, dizzy, sleep), eating (chew, lips, eat), sleeping (maybe connected with feeling).

 - Clustered with k-Means algoritm